krimarty/Drill-RPi-Pico/README.md

 ## Introduction

-    This project demonstrates the integration of Micro-ROS on a Raspberry Pi Pico, serving as the central microcontroller in a drill system of our rover Freya.
+    '''This project demonstrates the integration of Micro-ROS on a Raspberry Pi Pico, serving as the central microcontroller in a drill system of our rover Freya.
 The Pico manages communication with subsystems responsible for controlling linear motors, the drilling motor, and storage system via I2C.
-It acts as a lightweight, efficient, and reliable control unit, enabling seamless coordination of these components.
+It acts as a lightweight, efficient, and reliable control unit, enabling seamless coordination of these components.'''

 ## Features